|← Chapter 11·||Turning Signs (Contents)||References||gnoxic home|

 So, once upon a time there were animals ancestral to man who were not conscious.
 That is not to say that these animals lacked brains.
 They were no doubt percipient, intelligent, complexly motivated creatures, whose internal control mechanisms were in many respects the equals of our own.
 But it is to say that they had no way of looking in upon the mechanism.Once again, as in the Einstein/Infeld model of inquiry, we have a hidden ‘mechanism,’ but this time it is inside the animal – psychologically, as the psyche, mind or ‘self’; biologically, as the internal dynamics of the nervous system, where (we think) thinking and experience occur.
 Humphrey's hypothetical ancestors are conscious of the external world, but not of the internal.
 They have intentions, but they are not conscious of their intentions, or of themselves as perceivers: they do not perceive their own ‘internal control mechanisms’ or their own perceptual systems.
 How could an animal from whom these ‘mechanisms’ are hidden become conscious of itself as a ‘percipient, intelligent, complexly motivated creature’?
 Theories about this are controversial, as they can be tested only by reading and interpreting traces of the distant past.— Humphrey (1984, 48-9)

 As Karl Popper says, ‘the system called “empirical science” is intended to represent only one world: the “real world” or the “world of our experience”’ (1959, 16).
 By identifying the “real world” with the world of our experience, Popper affirms that the basic perspective of science is first person plural.
-In the dialog or discourse of science, as in all common-sense uses of language, we assume that all of us experience the same world.
+In the dialog or discourse of science, as in all common-sense uses of language, we assume that all of us experience the same world, although each experience of it is unique.
 In the course of development, the basis of this assumption is laid when the child begins to engage in ‘joint attention’ with someone else to a common object.
-Joint attention develops into a joint mind (Peirce's commens) which then includes a common dynamic object.
-Then we can begin using symbols and sentences to communicate.
+Joint attention develops into a joint mind (Peirce's commens) furnished with typical features which enable us to recognize entities in the real world.
+We recognize them as the dynamic objects (outside) of our thought-signs when their identities are the immediate objects (inside) of those signs.
+When we use symbols and sentences to communicate, you and I are synchronized as subjects by our joint synchronization with the real object of our joint attention.
+Our synchrony merges our mind into one thought with a single dynamic object.

 Peirce explains this further in a 1906 letter draft, where he says that the Sign is a medium determined by its Object to determine an Interpretant, or rather a triad of Interpretants.